 2. Disable Other Antivirus Software

-If you have a third-party anti-virus, it may be affecting Windows Defender.
-You may need to disable it temporarily to remove the error.
-Consider that Windows Defender itself is a very reliable antivirus and compatible with existing Windows 10 systems.
+If you have a third-party antivirus, it may be affecting Windows Defender, as the latter’s Real-time Protection feature will be turned off by default.
+You may need to disable or uninstall the antivirus temporarily to remove the error.
+You can reinstall it later.
+Consider that Windows Defender itself is a very reliable antivirus and compatible with existing Windows 10 and 11 systems.

 3. Solve Using Registry Editor

 If the first two steps do not solve the issue, then one of the best ways to solve “This setting is managed by your administrator,” is to tweak the registry for Windows Defender.
 We will be temporarily deleting the registry files for Windows Defender.